eScienceLab/eScienceLab.github.io/_projects/ejp-rd.md

 The [TeSS](/products/tess/) team will participate in the delivery of Task 3, Work Package 16, Pillar 3.
 To this end, we will support the aggregation and dissemination of training opportunities and events provisioned throughout the duration of the program.

+* Pillar 3: Capacity building
-* Pillar 3 WP16 Online Academic Education Course
+ - WP16: Online Academic Education Course
-  - : Task 16.3 Follow-up, evaluation and monitoring (lead: UCAM)
+  * Task T16.3: Follow-up, evaluation and monitoring (lead: UCAM)